ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input.rst

 ====================== ============ =============================================================================================================================
 Parameter              Required?
 Description
 ====================== ============ =============================================================================================================================
-``model_chemistry``    Yes          Calculated data will be extracted from the reference database using this model chemistry ``bac_type``           No           BAC type: 'p' for Petersson (default), 'm' for Melius ``train_names``        No           Names of training data folders in the RMG database (default: 'main') ``exclude_elements``   No           Exclude molecules with the elements in this list from the training data (default: None)
+``level_of_theory``    Yes          Calculated data will be extracted from the reference database using this level of theory ``bac_type``           No           BAC type: 'p' for Petersson (default), 'm' for Melius ``train_names``        No           Names of training data folders in the RMG database (default: 'main') ``exclude_elements``   No           Exclude molecules with the elements in this list from the training data (default: None)